 On 17 January 2018, CBUAE issued BASEL III Capital supply standards and guidance, based on this guidance Banks are required to deduct proposed dividend from retained earnings while calculating the Capital Adequacy ratio.
-Accordingly, the Capital Adequacy ratio for the year after incorporating the proposed profit repatriation of AED 20.81 million (2022: Nil) will be is as follows:
+During the year, the Bank has not proposed any profit repatriation (2023: AED 20.81 million).
+Accordingly, the Capital Adequacy ratio after incorporating the proposed profit repatriation is as follows:

-Total capital ratio % 30.22% 30.51% CET1 ratio % 29.21% 29.46%
+Total capital ratio % 26.73% 30.22% CET1 ratio % 25.70% 29.21%